Convergence analysis of GMRES applied to Helmholtz problems near resonances: Introduction

 The solution of time-harmonic wave propagation problems is of paramount importance in many fields of science and engineering, including acoustics, electromagnetism, and structural mechanics.
 One of the most fundamental equation for modeling scalar waves is the Helmholtz equation,

 where \( k \in \mathbb{R}_{>0} \) is the wavenumber, $u$ is an unknown field, and \( f \) is a given source.
 This equation is completed with boundary conditions.
-Here, we are interessed in the solution of~\eqref{eq:Helmholtz} when \( k^2 \) is close to an eigenvalue of the Laplacian.
+Here, we are interested in the solution of~\eqref{eq:Helmholtz} when \( k^2 \) is close to an eigenvalue of the Laplacian.
 Discretizing the resulting problem with the finite element method (FEM) leads to a linear system \(\mathbf{A} \mathbf{u} = \mathbf{b} \), where \( \mathbf{A} \in \mathbb{C}^{N \times N} \) is a sparse non-singular matrix which may be non-symmetric or non-Hermitian, \( \mathbf{u} \in \mathbb{C}^{N} \) is unknown, \( \mathbf{b} \in \mathbb{C}^{N} \) is given.
 To ensure solution accuracy, the number of degrees of freedom per wavelength must be sufficiently high, as it must increase faster than the wavenumber to mitigate the pollution effect~\cite{BabuskaSauter1997IPE}.
+For example, in dimension \(2\), the element diameter \(h\) should reduce faster than \(k^{-3/2}\) as the wavenumber \(k\) increases for piecewise linear elements (\(P_1\)).
 Consequently, for large wavenumber problems, the resulting linear system can be extremely large.

-Direct solvers, with an algorithmic complexity of \( \mathcal{O}(N^3) \) in a worst-case scenario, are impractical for large systems~\cite[Chapter 2]{Meurant1999CSL}.
-Instead, iterative methods such as Krylov subspace methods are commonly used.
-A few matrix-vector multiplications per iteration are required, giving a computational cost of \( \mathcal{O}(N^2 l) \), where \( l \) is the number of iterations~\cite[Chapter 7]{Meurant1999CSL}.
-Iterative methods are also easier to parallelize, which is advantageous for solving large-scale problems.
-The key challenge is to control the number of iterations $l$ needed to achieve a given tolerance~\cite{Saad2003IMS}.
+Direct solvers are expensive and difficult to parallelize.
+Solving finite element problems on structured grids yields an algorithmic complexity of \( \mathcal{O}(N^{3/2}) \) in 2D and \( \mathcal{O}(N^{2}) \) in 3D~\cite{DuffErismanEtAl2017DMS}.
+Iterative methods, such as Krylov subspace methods, are more commonly used to solve large-scale problems.
+These methods are easier to parallelize since they only require matrix-vector product computations.
+The key challenge lies in controlling the number of iterations needed to achieve a given tolerance~\cite{Saad2003IMS}.